Magnesium Roll-On Deodorant

 Sneak just a little bit more magnesium into your daily routine with this roll-on, natural deodorant.

 Directions: Shake well before use.
 Apply to clean underarms as desired

-Ingredients: Magnesium hydroxide, purified water, zinc rininoleate, sodium lauroyl sarcosinate, tetrahydroxypropy ethylentediamine, and organic lavender essential oil
+Lavender Deodorant Ingredients: Magnesium hydroxide (magnesium hydroxide, purified water, sodium hypochlorite), zinc rininoleate, sodium lauroyl sarcosinate, tetrahydroxypropy ethylentediamine, and organic lavender essential oil

 Don't let those big names in the ingredients scare you!
 Here is a breakdown of what they actually are.
 This is used in very small quantities in the deodorant but packs a powerful odor zapping punch!